paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 ## What are some of the takeaways

-* The next wave of growth in the Indian economy might not be just from AI or Superconductors, but from improving the existing agricultural ecosystems that can add several magnitudes of value to GDP.
+* The next wave of growth in the Indian economy might not be just from AI or Superconductors but from improving the existing agricultural ecosystems that can add several magnitudes of value to GDP.

-* Female labour participation rates have steadily declined — from 26% in 2005 to roughly 20% in 2019 due to perhaps the reasons mentioned here.
+* Female labour participation rates have steadily declined — from 30% in 2000 to roughly 25% in 2023.
 Less than 7% of the urban women population has independent financial income.
-We must improve this over the next few years to walk the talk with holistic economic development.
+We must focus on improving this over the next few years to walk the talk with holistic economic development.

 * The GDP per capita is also nuanced.
-Even though we see the $2000 per capita GDP on average - if we remove the top 30-40 million of our population, the GDP per capita dips to $700.
+Even though we see the $2000 per capita GDP on average - if we remove the top 30-40 million of our population based on income, the GDP per capita dips to $700.

 * India’s GDP is growing at 5-6% annually.
 Compare it with the United States, which has 2% annual growth, and China, which has 5-6% growth.
 And here lies the difference.
 Even though the growth rate for the US is 2%, the addition to GDP annually is around 0.5 billion, whereas India is adding only 0.2 billion every year.
 And China is adding around 1 billion in GDP gross value.